Specialization of Difference Equations and High Frobenius Powers: The Transformal Henselization

-(3) The finite $\sigma$-invariant Galois extensions of $\widetilde{K}$ are controlled by the finite $\sigma$-invariant Galois extensions of $\widetilde{k}$ in the following sense.
-Let us assume that $K$ is algebraically Henselian and has no nontrivial finite $\sigma$-invariant Galois extensions.
-Then the finite $\sigma$-invariant Galois extensions of $\widetilde{K}$ are all unramified, hence in bijection with the finite $\sigma$-invariant Galois extensions of $\widetilde{k}$. \end{thm*} We prove this in several steps. \begin{lem} It is enough to prove Theorem \ref{transformalhenselization} in the special case where $K$ is transformally Archimedean and transformally Henselian. \end{lem}
+We now turn to the construction of a relative transformal Henselization and the proof that its finite $\sigma$-invariant extensions are controlled.
+We prove this in several steps. \begin{lem} It is enough to prove Theorem \ref{transformalhenselization} in the special case where $K$ is transformally Archimedean and transformally Henselian. \end{lem}

 \begin{proof} By Corollary \ref{absolute-t-hens-in-t-arch} an absolute transformal Henselization exists in the transformally Archimedean settings, and it is advertised by Theorem \ref{transformalhenselization}; we now show how to reduce to the transformally Archimedean settings.
 It is here that it is essential to give a relative version in the statement of the theorem.